 National Youth Board

-Our fearless leaders Christina Adane, 18, and Dev Sharma, 16, head up our National Youth Board — 15 young activists pushing for the UK Government to keep their promise and urgently protect child health across our country.
-Listen up for our voices on national radio, TV and online: we’re not stopping until every child has access to healthy and nutritious food!
+Our fearless leaders, Emily Yanchuk and Dev Sharma head up our National Youth Board — young activists from all over the UK pushing for the Government to keep our promise and urgently protect child health.

 School Food Champions

 Right now, we learn a bit about healthy eating in class, but step into our school canteens and find a flood of junk food options.
 And for those of us on free school meals, our options are even more limited.
-This year, 700 young people in schools across the country are working to identify what we want to change about our school food — and launching social action projects to make it happen.
+This year, more than 500 young people from over 40 schools across the country are working to identify what we want to change about our school food — and launching social action projects to make it happen.

 Community Food Champions

 Do you have many places to hang out in your local community that aren’t junk food shops?
 Have you ever noticed whether there’s affordable fruit and vegetables close to where you live?
 Or if the ads you see at the bus stop are promoting healthy or unhealthy options?
-This year, 30 young people in communities across London are working to explore these issues and make big change — and we’re going nationwide next year.
+We are working with young people in communities across the UK to explore these issues and make big changes — watch out for us coming to a town near you.